xuzhi2021/ESCodeGen/README.md

 **appendix2 - acceptable trade-offs.csv:** The specific analytic data for Figure 6 (To what extent trade-offs are considered acceptable) in the paper.

+**appendix2 - post-survey data.csv:** The analytic data for post-survey questions (whether the survey improved their understanding of ES-CODEGEN, whether the survey made them feel that the ethical sourcing issues are more important, generalizability of our definition(dimensions), and the dimensions they tended to ignore).

 ## **"figures" folder:**